 Just think how could one intention could guide you in all of these areas of your life.
 If you think this could lead you to some new discoveries and you’re interested in changing things up from the New Year’s Resolutions of your past, I invite you to download this tool.
 It’s absolutely free.
-There’s a link in the description or you can download it on the podcast episode page at askdecor.com/podcast/19.
+You can download it here.

 We all deserve a year that renews our energy and how we greet each day.
 As we design our second half, there’s a lot of upheaval.
 We’re not in control of so many things but we can be in control of our intentions.
 We can be true to ourselves by giving voice to that intention and finding ways to express it within ourselves, with others, both at home and at work, and in our communities.
 I promise you this will be a lot more fulfilling than your typical new years resolution.
 It will be more fulfilling than going through the year aimlessly.